Confusion Assessment Method

-Delirium is a common and serious problem, particularly impacting older adults during hospitalization, acute illness, ICU stay, or surgery.
-Created in 1990 by Dr. Sharon Inouye, the Confusion Assessment Method (CAM) rapidly became among the most widely used tools for identification of delirium, since it provided a quick, accurate, and standardized approach.

 The Confusion Assessment Method (CAM) is a diagnostic tool developed to allow physicians and nurses to identify delirium in the healthcare setting.
 It was designed to be brief (less than 5 minutes to perform) and based on criteria from the third edition-revision of the Diagnostic and Statistical Manual of Mental Disorders (DSM-III-R).
 The CAM rates four diagnostic features, including acute onset and fluctuating course, inattention, disorganized thinking, and altered level of consciousness.
 The CAM requires that a brief cognitive test is performed before it is completed.
 It has been translated into more than 20 languages and adapted for use across multiple settings.

 Elements of Score

 The CAM consists of a short and long form.
 The CAM short form assesses four features: 1. acute onset or fluctuating course, 2. inattention, 3. disorganized thinking, and 4. altered level of consciousness.
-The CAM-long form includes the short-form features and adds disorientation, memory impairment, perceptual disturbances, psychomotor agitation or retardation, and altered sleep-walk cycle.
+The CAM-long form includes the short-form features and adds disorientation, memory impairment, perceptual disturbances, psychomotor agitation or retardation, and altered sleep-wake cycle.
 These features are based on the 9 features of delirium from DSM-III-R. Each feature is scored as present or absent.
 Delirium is considered present based on the CAM diagnostic algorithm: presence of (acute onset or fluctuating course -AND‐ inattention) ‐AND EITHER‐ (disorganized thinking or altered level of consciousness) (Table 1).
 Detailed training and scoring instructions are available here.